wshyang/csv-simplify/README.md

 - "original": the references dataframe
 - "counter": the counter variable that tracks the progress of the program

 The program saves the program state to the state file every time it reaches a threshold of 0.5% of the total lines to be processed.
+In case of interruptions, the program can resume from the last saved state.
 The program loads the program state from the state file if it exists and the file name matches the current file.
 The program resumes from the previous state at the line indicated by the counter value.
 The program deletes the state file after the output file is written and saved.

 ## 2. Simplification and Replacement Rules
 The program simplifies and replaces the command strings with simplified strings and references using the following rules: